 The Coffee Capsule Market

 Coffee is the most consumed beverage in the world.
 Particularly, there is great demand for single-serve coffee.
 To be even more specific, the global demand is for coffee in one-time use and disposable canisters.
 The design of the coffee capsule easily meets these criteria.
-It simplifies coffee: one capsule quickly yields to one perfect cup of coffee without creating a lot of mess.
-It’s a very appealing concept in the fast-paced nature of the world today.
+It simplifies coffee: one capsule quickly yields a perfect cup of coffee without creating a lot of mess.
+It’s a very appealing concept in the fast-paced world we live in.

 On top of the convenience is the variety of these capsules: one box of capsules can offer the array of an entire coffee shop menu.
 The quality of the coffee in the capsules plays a large role in its growing popularity, too.
 With manufacturers being able to produce premium capsules with high-quality coffee packed inside, producing a great tasting cup of coffee with consistency has become easier than ever.